Emphasis Mine In Bible Verses

 If, as open theism posits, God cannot definitively know what people will do in the future, then Him telling Abraham to "know for certain" that certain events would transpire was nothing but an enormous gamble.
 In fact, He was giving Abraham false hope.

-The prophet Daniel, a young Jewish exile in Babylon, accurately predicted the rise of successive world empires from the reign of Nebuchadnezzar the Babylonian king about 600 B.C. to the Roman Empire which began to come into power around 241 B.C.
-[DETAILS] It is all very well to say that Daniel's prophecies involved the rise and fall of several kingdoms.
-However, consider the number of people who were involved in the decisions that led to the events taking place as described.
+Daniel's Prophecies The prophet Daniel, a young Jewish exile in Babylon, accurately predicted the rise of successive world empires from the reign of Nebuchadnezzar the Babylonian king about 600 B.C. to the Roman Empire which began to come into power around 241 B.C.
+See Daniel's Amazing Prophecies

 Take Greece for example.
-Was it Divine prompting that made Alexander the Great want to conquer the world and in the process, defeat King Darius III and overthrow the Persian empire - or was it his own personal ambition?
+Was it Divine prompting that made Alexander the Great want to conquer the world and, in the process, defeat King Darius III and overthrow the Persian empire.
+Or was it his own personal ambition?

 If we go way back to the founding of Rome, one has to ask whether God prompted Lucius Junius Brutus to revolt against the very oppressive Etruscan monarchs in 509 BC, without which event it is a distinct possibility that there would never have been a Roman republic.
 In any case, think of the enormous number of decisions made by humans that eventually shaped the Roman Empire into a world power capable of defeating the Greeks

-In Summary, in order to bring about everything the prophets said, whether it was about the nation of Israel, or of the rise and fall of various other kingdoms, God would have had to, either directly or indirectly, intervene in literally millions of individual thoughts, choices, decisions and actions.
+In other words, in order to bring about everything the prophets said, whether it was about the nation of Israel or of the rise and fall of several other very powerful kingdoms God would have had to, either directly or indirectly, influence every relevant decision made by humans - which would have amounted to literally millions of individual thoughts, choices, decisions and actions.

 New Testament

-Judas' betrayal of Christ was prophesied in the Old Testament.
+Judas Judas' betrayal of Christ was prophesied in the Old Testament.
 Psalms 41:9 reads

 Even my close friend in whom I trusted, who ate my bread, has lifted up his heel against me.
 (Psalms 41:9 NASB)

-Jesus expressly applied these words to Judas, as did Peter
+Jesus expressly applied these words to Judas, as did Peter in Acts

 "I do not speak of all of you.
 I know the ones I have chosen; but it is that the Scripture may be fulfilled, 'he who eats my bread has lifted up his heel against me.'
 (John 13:18 NASB)